SherG/cool-iron/blog/quality-content.md

 Creating a logical order in your article helps your user.
 Using h-tags for headlines and sub-headlines helps Google understand the structure of your page.

-* Learn about the use of h-tags and use appropriate sub-headlines
+* Learn about the use of h-tags and use appropriate sub-headlines.
-* Learn good headline practices
-* Learn how to create a good meta-description
+* Before you begin writing, create an outline first.

 <img class="right" src="https://res.cloudinary.com/icecloud7/image/upload/f_auto,w_0.5/v1618077609/SignalFox/illustration-woman-typing_afeumm.png">